Skip Navigation Links

 Huagati DBML/EDMX Tools

-Huagati DBML/EDMX Tools is an add-in for Visual Studio that adds functionality to the Linq-to-SQL / DBML diagram designer, and to the ADO.NET Entity Framework designer in Visual Studio 2008 and 2010 (beta 2).
+Huagati DBML/EDMX Tools is an add-in for Visual Studio that adds functionality to the Linq-to-SQL / DBML diagram designer, and to the ADO.NET Entity Framework designer in Visual Studio 2008, 2010, 2012, and 2013.

-This add-in saves its users hours of precious development time by automating repetitive tasks: synchronize your Linq-to-SQL models with the underlying database and any database schema changes, mass-rename Linq-to-SQL and Entity Framework generated entity classes and their members to use .net naming conventions, generate documentation comments for L2S and EF entity classes from the database, generate SQL-DDL scripts from Linq-to-SQL and Entity Framework models, etc. See the detailed feature list below.
+Huagati DBML/EDMX Tools integrates with Visual Studio and adds useful new functionality to the built-in designers for Linq-to-SQL and Entity Framework in Visual Studio.
+Among the features added to Visual Studio by the add-in are: synchronize your Linq-to-SQL models with the underlying database and any database schema changes, compare and synchronize database, SSDL, and CSDL model in Entity Framework 4 models (VS2010/VS2012/VS2013), mass-rename Linq-to-SQL and Entity Framework generated entity classes and their members to use .net naming conventions, generate documentation comments for L2S and EF entity classes from the database, generate SQL-DDL scripts from Linq-to-SQL and Entity Framework models.

 Features for Linq-to-SQL